-So, as promised, this week Giant Nylon Hair Net investigates, critiques and names the worst rock band ever.
+So, as promised, this week I will investigate, critique and name the worst rock band ever.

 Today, setting the field.
 It seems that to qualify as a really significant atrocity, a band has to have had dramatic commercial success.
 Naming some obscure nonentity as the worst rock band of all time is pointless.
 If a band’s badness hasn’t been spread from coast to coast by the record industry, and then lapped up by the record buying rabble, then they really don’t have a right to claim the all-time worst title, do they?